boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 At the core of the facil.io library is a single header Simple Template Library for C.

+The Simple Template Library is a "jack knife" library, that uses MACROS to generate code for different common types, such as Hash Maps, Arrays, Linked Lists, Binary-Safe Strings, etc'.

+The Simple Template Library also offers common functional primitives, such as bit operations, atomic operations, CLI parsing, JSON, and a custom memory allocator.

+In other words, all the common building blocks one could need in a C project are placed in this single header file.

-The header could be included multiple times with different results, creating different types or helpers functions.
+The header could be included multiple times with different results, creating different types or exposing different helper functions.

-This makes it east to perform common tasks for C projects - such as creating hash maps, dynamic arrays, linked lists etc'.

-## Lower Level API Notice
+## A Lower Level API Notice for facil.io Application Developers

->> **The core library is probably not the API most developers need to focus on** (although it's good to know and can be helpful).
+>> **The core library is probably not the API most facil.io application developers need to focus on**.
 >>
->> This API is used to power the higher level API offered by the [HTTP / WebSockts extension](./http) and the [dynamic FIOBJ types](./fiobj).
+>> This API is used to power the higher level API offered by the facil.io framework.
+If you're developing a facil.io application, use the higher level API when possible.

 ## Simple Template Library (STL) Overview